Jean-Baptiste Simmenauer: GT World Challenge

 For the 2022 season, Simmenauer joined Team WRT to compete in the GT World Challenge Europe Sprint Cup alongside Christopher Mies, whilst partnering Benjamin Goethe and Thomas Neubauer in the Silver Cup of the GT World Challenge Europe Endurance Cup.
 Notable success would come in the latter, as the Frenchman won three races in his category, which included the 24 Hours of Spa, which meant that Simmenauer and his teammates were crowned Silver Cup champions with one round to spare.
 Despite WRT's manufacturer change to BMW ahead of 2023, Simmenauer returned to the team.
 He partnered 2022 Endurance Cup co-driver Neubauer in the Pro class of the Sprint Cup, and joined Calan Williams and Niklas Krütten in the Endurance Cup.

+LMP2

+Having made his prototype racing debut at the start of 2024, driving in the Abu Dhabi rounds of the Asian Le Mans Series with Duqueine Team, Simmenauer joined the team for a full season in the European Le Mans Series alongside James Allen and Niels Koolen.
+In addition, the Frenchman would take part in that year's 24 Hours of Le Mans.

 Racing record

 Career summary

 † As Simmenauer was a guest driver, he was ineligible for points.